zsparal/api-documentation/source/reference/v1/chargebacks-api/get-chargeback.rst

        .. type:: string, object

      - The ID of the payment this chargeback belongs to.
-If the payment include is requested, the ID will be replaced by a payment object as described in :ref:`Get payment <v1/payments-get>`.
+If the payment include is requested, the ID will be replaced by a payment object as described in :doc:`Get payment </reference/v1/payments-api/get-payment>`.

    * - | ``amount``